cado-security/product-help/docs/cado/deploy/azure/azure-deploy.md

     - Storage Queue Data Reader
     :::

-6. Extract `azure.zip`  This is the ZIP that was provided by Cado Sales
+6. Extract `azure.zip`  This is the ZIP that was provided by / Forensic Acquisition and Investigation Sales

 7. Change directories into `azure/cado` which was extracted in the previous step.